 Update your CV and LinkedIn profile being sure to include all your qualifications and training, skills and accolades.
 Reach out to your network on LinkedIn such as current and previous colleagues, and associates to ask for endorsements and recommendations.
 You’ll be amazed how other people view your competencies and expertise even if you don’t recognise these yourself!

 A career coach can help you connect with your greatness.
 Working with a coach can be a powerful and effective way to recognise and fully accept your value.
 A coach can help you identify your strengths as well as any areas for development.
 They will ask you questions that will help challenge you and help overcome your inner imposter.

 Coaching organisations like the International Coach Federation (ICF) describe coaching as: ‘A thought-provoking and creative process that inspires coachees to maximize their personal and professional potential’.
 When working with a specially trained career coach, you can zero in on any insecurities you have surrounding your career.

 3. Consider mentoring others

-Mentoring others is a great way to help you recognise and leverage your knowledge, skills and experience.
+Mentoring others can be a great way to help you recognise and leverage your knowledge, skills and experience.
 While it might seem counterintuitive to become a mentor to someone else, mentoring others can help you in your own development.
-This can be a fantastic confidence booster and you’ll feel wonderful knowing you have helped support someone else.
-You might witness imposter syndrome in others, help them to overcome it and gain valuable personal insight.
+Being a mentor, can be a fantastic confidence booster as you help someone else to shine and be their best.
+You’ll also feel wonderful knowing you have helped support someone else.
+You might even witness imposter syndrome in others, help them to overcome it and gain valuable personal insight.